frezaeix/easy-peasy/README.md

     * The benefit of Wasserstein loss is that it provides a useful gradient almost everywhere, allowing for the continued training of the models.
 It also means that a lower Wasserstein loss correlates with better generator image quality, meaning that we are explicitly seeking a minimization of generator loss.

     * To our knowledge, this is the first time in GAN literature that such a property is shown, where the loss of the GAN shows properties of convergence.

+    * **Effect of Different GAN Loss Functions:** Many loss functions have been developed and evaluated in an effort to improve the stability of training GAN models.
+The most common is the non-saturating loss, generally, and the Least Squares and Wasserstein loss in larger and more recent GAN models.

+    * > Despite a very rich research activity leading to numerous interesting GAN algorithms, it is still very hard to assess which algorithm(s) perform better than others.
+We conduct a neutral, multi-faceted large-scale empirical study on state-of-the-art models and evaluation measures. _Are GANs Created Equal?
+A Large-Scale Study, 2018._

+    * This includes the Minimax loss (MM GAN), Non-Saturating loss (NS GAN), Wasserstein loss (WGAN), and Least-Squares loss (LS GAN) described above.
+The study also includes an extension of Wasserstein loss to remove the weight clipping called Wasserstein Gradient Penalty loss (WGAN GP) and two others, DRAGAN and BEGAN.

+    * The models were evaluated systematically using a range of GAN evaluation metrics, including the popular Frechet Inception Distance, or FID.

+    * **Surprisingly, they discover that all evaluated loss functions performed approximately the same when all other elements were held constant.**

+    * This does not mean that the choice of loss does not matter for specific problems and model configurations.
+Instead, the result suggests that the difference in the choice of loss function disappears when the other concerns of the model are held constant, such as computational budget and model configuration.

 ## Github